UoW-CPC/rabbda-earthquakes-application/README.md

 1. __application.log:__ contains information about the various execution phases of the orchestration component.
 2. __earthquakes-history.log:__ contains information about the data acquisition and preparation phases.
-3. __earthquakes-history:__ folder under the data folder which contains the requested data, plus a database of the previous requests.
+3. __earthquakes-history:__ folder under the data folder which contains the requested data, plus a database with all previous requests.
 4. __hive-etl-pipeline.log:__ contains information about the ETL pipeline, e.g. Hive logs.
 5. __hive-etl-pipeline:__ folder under the data folder which contains static data for cities and seismograph-stations, plus a database from which the pipeline decides if it must create the Hive database, tables, and upload the static data.